icligo/documentation/docs/index.md

 !!! note

-    Upon capture, a **CONFIRMED** webhook will be sent, indicating that the payment has been successfully confirmed and captured.
+    Upon capture, a **COMPLETED** webhook will be sent, indicating that the payment has been successfully confirmed and captured.

 **Error responses**